Ajmalniz/openai-agents/02_DACA_AGENT_NATIVE/00_concepts_strategies_technologies/00_what_is_cloud_native/readme.md

 ## Key Organizations and Standards

 The **Cloud Native Computing Foundation (CNCF)** drives the cloud-native ecosystem by supporting open-source projects and defining best practices.
-CNCF hosts tools like Kubernetes (for orchestration) and Prometheus (for monitoring), ensuring they’re widely adopted and interoperable.
+CNCF hosts tools like Kubernetes (for orchestration) and Prometheus (for monitoring), ensuring they're widely adopted and interoperable.

 Cloud-native apps often follow **12-Factor App** principles, a set of guidelines for building scalable, maintainable applications.
 Examples include treating configuration as code and designing apps to be stateless (not relying on local storage).